tinnightcap/nubis-docs/training/README.md

 ## Table of Contents
 This Section contains the material we will cover in the classroom session.
 Eventually we hope to develop this into a self-guided training course that a person can work through at their own pace.

-0. Introduction (Not nubis introduction, just training day intro)
+0. Introduction
   - Go right into challenges in the current working processes
   - Lay out the necessity of making a change and the need for new operating methodologies
- - Brief introduction into Nubis (no details here, just saying we made this thing and we are going to talk about it today) ~ break time ~
+ - Brief introduction into ideas for new working model ~ break time ~
 0. New operating principles (Best practices when working in the cloud)
  - New way of thinking (new working methodologies)